 Business relationships, where there may be penalty clauses in the SLA agreements, and/or a trust in the other Carrier provider’s security policy.
 The relationship must specify contractual terms stating the obligations each party to the contract agrees to and should also specify any specific security mechanisms, information and procedures also agreed to by the parties.

-In general, Carrier providers should view other providers as un-trusted.
-Figure 3 shows an example when a connected Carrier is judged un-trusted.
+In general, a Carrier provider should view all other providers as un-trusted.
+Figure 3 shows an example when a connected Carrier is viewed as un-trusted.

 Figure 4.
 3 - Carrier Interconnection Trust Relationship